turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 Next, we create a private function called `internal_add_to_market` as the main function to add tokens and their price to the marketplace.
 The public function `add_to_market` is basically the wrapper for the `internal_add_to_market` that can be called by users to list their token to the market with validation.

-Add the following in the section `NON-SPEC METHODS` at the bottom of the file:
+Add the following in the section `NON-SPEC METHODS` at the bottom of the file `main.ts`:

 ```typescript
 export function add_to_market(token_id: TokenId, price: Price): boolean {